 Escondido is dedicated to creating a sustainable and livable community for all.
 To move us closer to this goal, citywide policy documents must be updated to address new topics as they arise, and to ensure consistency with state statute and timeframes.
 City staff is currently working on a first draft of a community outreach and engagement plan (draft plan) for the concurrent work effort.
 Since the draft housing element is further along in process than the update to the Community Protection Chapter and new environmental justice element, the draft plan will primarily focus on outreach and engagement surrounding the Community Protection Chapter and environmental justice element.

-While City staff will create the initial version of the draft plan, staff aims for the draft plan to be a living document that grows and changes based on community feedback, interaction, insights, knowledge, and recommendations.
-Ultimately, the goal of the draft plan is to facilitate deep public participation, particularly by communities commonly excluded from the planning process--such as environmental justice communities, youth, persons experiencing homelessness, low income communities, and communities of color.
-The draft plan will seek to involve, collaborate, and whenever possible, defer to community members and residents.
+While City staff created the initial version of the draft plan, staff aims for the draft plan to be a living document that grows and changes based on community feedback, interaction, insights, knowledge, and recommendations.
+Ultimately, the goal of the draft plan is to facilitate deep public participation, particularly by communities commonly excluded from the planning process--such as environmental justice communities, youth and seniors, persons with disabilities, persons experiencing homelessness, low income communities, and communities of color.
+The draft plan seeks to involve, collaborate, and whenever possible, defer to community members and residents.

 Housing Element Update